-On the cover: Pixels to tokens
+On the cover: Decorative

 In our last post, we spoke about how the Vision Transformer (ViT) took the candy away from CNNs.
 We learned that if you slice an image into patches and flatten them, you can treat an image just like a sentence.
 And a sequence of pixel-patches becomes a sequence of tokens.